 For The Love of Coffee

-The coffee craze in Korea is a booming market with cafes lining the streets and entrances to most buildings.
+The coffee craze in Korea is a booming market with cafes lining the streets.

 In fact, Seoul is home to more Starbucks coffee shops than any other city in the world.
 If you don’t drink coffee and you plan to live in Korea, it won’t be long before you start!